agilira/iris/docs/IDLE_STRATEGIES_GUIDE.md

 This implementation successfully addresses Gemini's concern about CPU consumption while maintaining the ultra-high performance characteristics of Iris.
 Users can now choose the appropriate trade-off between latency and CPU usage based on their specific requirements.

 The default `ProgressiveIdleStrategy` provides excellent performance for most use cases without requiring manual tuning, while advanced users can fine-tune their configuration for specific requirements.

-**Wise words of Gemini implemented with the power and elegance of modern Go! 🌟**